mirion-dev/Textile/math-block/0.1.0/example.typ

     #lorem(30)
 ] <p3>

-The proof is trivial with @t1.
+The proof of @t1 is trivial.

-The theorem is trivial with @p1.
+The theorem becomes trivial with @p1.

-The proof is trivial with @t2.
+The proof of @t2 is trivial.

-The theorem is trivial with @p2.
+The theorem becomes trivial with @p2.

-The proof is trivial with @t3.
+The proof of @t3 is trivial.

-The theorem is trivial with @p3.
+The theorem becomes trivial with @p3.